 Doctor of Philosophy with a Major in Mathematics

-Prior to admission to candidacy for the doctoral degree, each student must pass the comprehensive examination, which consists of a written examination in real analysis and algebra and an oral examination in the student's proposed area of specialization.
+Prior to admission to candidacy for the doctoral degree, each student must pass the comprehensive examination, which consists of written exams and an oral examination in the student's proposed area of specialization.
 Doctoral students must also satisfy the Institute's requirements with respect to the dissertation and final oral examination.